 Capital Gazette shooting suspect barricaded door, preventing staffers from escaping rampage

-The Capital Gazette killer barricaded an exit door and shot at least one fleeing victim during his brief but bloody rampage at the Maryland newspaper Thursday, a prosecutor said.
+The Capital Gazette killer barricaded an exit door and shot at least one staffer trying to flee during the brief but bloody rampage at the Maryland newspaper Thursday, a prosecutor said.

 Jarrod Warren Ramos, 38, has been charged in the murder of five staffers at the paper.